The Best Disk Cloning Software of 2026 [Free/Paid]

 • If cloning your system drive, shut down your PC, remove the old drive, and replace it with the new one.
 Then you can boot into the BIOS/UEFI and change the boot priority.

 Clonezilla is the best free and open-source program that I occasionally use for mass deployment via multicast, which allows me to clone multiple systems simultaneously.
 However, I would say this software is not for beginners.
-It is completely a text-based program that has to run through the command line interface without any GUI.
+It is an entirely text-based program that runs through the command-line interface without a GUI.
 While it is powerful, it demands a level of technical knowledge.
-There are many guides on YouTube but I will provide you one here as well.
+There are many guides on YouTube, but I will provide you with one here as well.

-Once you master Clonezilla, it will save you a lot of time allowing you to clone multiple disks at the same time.
-Also, it supports multiple file systems, encryption, and unattended operations through scripts.
+Once you master Clonezilla, you will save a lot of time by cloning multiple disks at once.
+Also, it supports various file systems, encryption, and unattended operations through scripts.
 Clonezilla is widely used in enterprises as well for deploying software and virtual machines.
-Clonezilla is widely used in Linux operating systems because some people find it a good alternative to DD and GParted.
+Clonezilla is commonly used in Linux operating systems because some people find it a good alternative to DD and GParted.
 However, we will just explore its capabilities for simple disk cloning.

 ProsCons